 As mentioned above, the relays are often damaged when a loud click is heard occasionally whenever the compressor is warming up.

 However, the refrigerator start relay must be far from the system to pass inspection.
-Before removing it from the system, make sure to unplug the unit first.
+Before removing it from the system, ensure that you unplug the unit first.

 The relay is located at the rear bottom of the fridge.
 Remove the guard cover from the rear of the unit to reveal the compressor.
 Near the compressor, there may be a small box with wires at the beginning of it.

 This is the relay.
-Older units usually have a wire-wound relay that can be easily spotted because it has a visible copper winding around a plunger.
+Older units typically feature a wire-wound relay, which is easily identifiable by its visible copper winding surrounding a plunger.
 Newer units are solid-state relays that require special equipment for checking.
-Unlike the wire-wound relay, these relays quickly get fried.
+Unlike the wire-wound relay, these relays tend to overheat and fail quickly.

 Prepare Two